-Corinthia Finance plc 6.25% € 40,000,000 Bonds 2016-2019 Sinking Fund.
+Corinthia Finance Plc 6.25% €40,000,000 Bonds 2016-2019 Sinking Fund

-This is to confirm that, Bank of Valletta plc is the appointed Trustee of a Sinking Fund that was originally set up by Corinthia Finance plc in December 2011 in connection with the above Bond.
+This is to confirm that, Bank of Valletta Plc is the appointed Trustee of the above mentioned Sinking Fund that was originally set up by Corinthia Finance Plc in December 2011 in connection with the above Bond.

-As at $31^{st}$ December 2013, the value of this Sinking fund was $\in$ 1,168,344, net of the redemption of Bonds from the same Issue having a nominal value of $\in$ 32,400.
-This amount is In line with the investment parameters stipulated in the prospectus governing this bond and the policy guidelines established by the Listing Authority.
+As at 31^{st} December 2014, the value of this Sinking fund was $\in 2,339,523$, net of the redemption of Bonds from the same Issue having a nominal value of $\in 72,400$.
+This amount is in line with the investment parameters stipulated in the prospectus governing this bond and the policy guidelines established by the Listing Authority.